zowe/zowe-cli/docs/Design_for_selecting_auth_type.md

   - connect - This function explicitly checks for an ssh key (first) or a password (second) in a hard-coded fashion.
 If we want the user's authOrder to apply to ssh connections, this function must use the proposed selectPreferredAuth() utility function to to make the right authentication choice.
     - **Modify connect ? <span style="color:orange">Yes</span>**

+## Functions that reference rejectUnauthorized may need modification

+If we treat **authOrder** like other connection properties, those functions that process **rejectUnauthorized** may also need to process **authOrder**.
+This section contains an assessment of whether each such function must be modified.

+- packages\cli\src\config\auto-init\ApimlAutoInitHandler.ts

+  - doAutoInit - This function uses a connection to APIML.
+However, it is passed an AbstractSession object.
+An authOrder property should already be placed into the AbstractSession by a calling function.
+    - **Modify doAutoInit ? <span style="color:green">No</span>**

+- packages\cli\src\imperative.ts

+  - This class provides definitions used to create the zowe command tree and other CLI operating properties.
+It includes command-line options for connection properties (like host, port, user, and password).
+Unless we chose to add authOrder as a command line option (contrary to this proposal) this class should not require modification.
+    - **Modify imperative.ts? <span style="color:green">No</span>**

+- packages\core\src\constants\Core.constants.ts

+  - BaseProfile - This object contains a schema definition for a base profile.
+An authOrder property must be added to this object.
+    - **Modify BaseProfile ? <span style="color:orange">Yes</span>**

+- packages\imperative\src\config\src\ProfileInfo.ts

+  - createSession - This function creates a session with key connection properties.
+An authOrder property must be added to those properties.
+    - **Modify createSession ? <span style="color:orange">Yes</span>**

+- packages\imperative\src\imperative\src\config\cmd\import\import.handler.ts

+  - buildSession - This class imports a config file from a URL.
+To connect to the URL, this function specifically uses only user & password authentication.
+It does not access the URL through z/OSMF or APIML.
+Providing an ability to connect with other credentials for this purpose is beyond the scope of this proposal, and so will not be done as part of this design.
+    - **Modify buildSession ? <span style="color:green">No</span>**

+- packages\imperative\src\rest\src\client\AbstractRestClient.ts

+  - buildOptions - The constructor for the AbstractRestClient requires an AbstractSession object.
+That AbstractSession should have already been populated with connection properties.
+Multiple authentication types should be scrubbed from the  AbstractSession by earlier code.
+Therefore, no change should be required in buildOptions.
+    - **Modify buildOptions ? <span style="color:green">No</span>**

+- packages\imperative\src\rest\src\client\ProxySettings.ts

+  - getProxyAgent - This function requires an ISession object.
+The ISession.authTypeOrder should have already been populated.
+Therefore, no change should be required in getProxyAgent
+    - **Modify getProxyAgent ? <span style="color:green">No</span>**

+- packages\imperative\src\rest\src\client\doc\IHTTPSOptions.ts

+  - IHTTPSOptions - This interface is only used by AbstractRestClient.
+Credentials are never extracted from nor added to this an instance of this interface.
+Therefore there is no reason to add authOrder to this interface.
+    - **Modify IHTTPSOptions ? <span style="color:green">No</span>**

+- packages\imperative\src\rest\src\session\AbstractSession.ts

+  - buildSession - This function was analyzed in the previous section of this document.
+    - **Modify buildSession ? <span style="color:orange">Yes</span>**

+- packages\imperative\src\rest\src\session\doc\ISession.ts

+  - authTypeOrder - This property was analyzed in the previous section of this document.
+    - **Modify authTypeOrder ? <span style="color:cyan">Maybe</span>**

+- packages\zosjobs\src\GetJobs.ts

+  - getJob - This function displays rejectUnauthorized in a diagnostic message.
+No need to process authOrder here.
+    - **Modify getJob ? <span style="color:green">No</span>**

+- packages\zosmf\src\ZosmfSession.ts

+  - This Class contains option definitions for connection properties that can be defined in profiles.
+A definition of the authOrder connection property with a name like ZOSMF_OPTION_AUTH_ORDER should be added.
+If we choose to not allow authOrder to be specified on the command line (as recommended by this proposal), we may have to provide a definition someplace else.
+The **autoSave** property could be similar example.
+    - **Modify ZosmfSession.ts ? <span style="color:orange">Yes</span>**

+- packages\zosmf\src\constants\Zosmf.messages.ts

+  - This class provides message text used to display error details.
+There is no clear reason to add authOrder to this class.
+    - **Modify Zosmf.messages.ts ? <span style="color:green">No</span>**

+- packages\zosmf\src\constants\Zosmf.profile.ts

+  - ZosmfProfile - This class provides the property definitions for a zosmf profile type.
+We must add a definition for the authOrder property.
+    - **Modify Zosmf.profile.ts ? <span style="color:orange">Yes</span>**

 ## New functions that must be added